wso2/docs-choreo-dev/en/docs/scheduled-tasks.md

 ![Deploy scheduled task](assets/img/scheduled-tasks/deploy-scheduled-task.png){.cInlineImage-full}

 Choreo runs a professional, enterprise-grade CI/CD process to deploy APIs to its runtime(data plane) clusters.
-Under the hood, Choreo’s data plane runs on a Kubernetes stack and hence benefits from all its features such as auto-scaling, auto-healing, secret management, liveness, readiness checks, and so on.
+Under the hood, the data plane of Choreo runs on a Kubernetes stack and therefore benefits from all its features such as auto-scaling, auto-healing, secret management, liveness, readiness checks, etc.

-Once you deploy the scheduled task to the development environment, it is then exposed through an API Gateway with API security turned on.
+Once you deploy the scheduled task to the development environment, the system exposes it through an API Gateway with API security turned on.

 When you deploy the scheduled task to the development environment, it is active in the developer environment.
-When you are ready to take the code to production, you can promote the deployment and enable the functionality to your consumers.
+When you are ready to take the code to production, you can promote the deployment and enable the functionality for your consumers.

 Choreo allows you to view the deployment logs through the **Deploy** view.
-This helps you troubleshoot and view the status of the builds and deployment.
+Therefore you can troubleshoot and view the status of the builds and deployment.

 ## Choreo environments

-Choreo by default provides a development environment and a production environment in two separate Kubernetes clusters.
-Once you have deployed the scheduled task to the development environment and its functionality has been verified, you can promote it to the production environment.
+Choreo provides a development environment and a production environment in two separate Kubernetes clusters by default.
+Once you have deployed the scheduled task to the development environment and verified whether it functions as expected, you can promote it to the production environment.

 ![Promote scheduled task](assets/img/scheduled-tasks/promote-scheduled-task-to-production.png){.cInlineImage-full}